-Second jobs row: MPs should not be for sale, says Rees-Mogg
+Second jobs row: Labour defeated over its standards proposals

 Appearing in front of the Liaison Committee, Mr Johnson said he believed the MP had broken the rules, saying it was "extraordinary" that some of his colleagues "behave in these ways".

-The SNP's Alison Thewliss told BBC Newsnight that voters should treat the government's plan "with the same cynicism that many of us in [the Commons] treat it with, because nothing is changing."

-"It is just deflection by this government, trying to cover up and hide this scandal," she adds.

-What are the rules about second jobs?
+What are the current rules about second jobs?

 There's nothing to stop MPs - other than ministers - doing extra work on top of the job they were elected to do.